 This is the foundation of how negotiations begin, so if you can have a handle on your finances before your first meeting, you’ll have a head start and can be immediately productive when working with your attorney.
 If you arrive at the appointment without this information, your attorney will hand you a blank form to complete.

 Key tip – Consider hiring a Certified Divorce Financial Analyst® (CDFA®) professional who can help you gather your financial information, verify it and transcribe it correctly.
-CDFA® practitioners generally charge half the hourly rate of an attorney and can
+A CDFA® practitioner will charge up to half the hourly rate of an attorney and the product will be complete and verified by a financial expert.
+Otherwise, your attorney will not verify your financials.
+That is not their job.
+They will, however, charge you their hourly rate to gather the documentation through the legal process of discovery and review the documents.
+Save yourself the trouble and the money by just doing it upfront.

 - The legal divorce